 In the case that you mess up the process, the result will be temporary.

-If you want to use a temporary dye, apply it on damp hair.
+If you want to use a temporary dye, apply it to damp hair.

 Temporary dyes wash out after one or two shampoo washes.